 We were surprised when Donald Trump became President of the United States.
-We were surprised by the vehemence of the yellow vest protests in France.
-We were surprised that the UK voted to leave the EU.
+Surprised by the vehemence of the yellow vest protests in France.
+Surprised that the UK voted to leave the EU.

 Perhaps we would have been less surprised if we better understood the rural communities of these countries.

 In the 2018 midterm elections in the USA, the Democrats won every congressional district in most urban areas, while Republicans won 87% of rural districts.
 Rural France is La France Profonde and it is aggrieved that elitist politicians in cities misunderstand and penalise rural life.
 While it’s true that the French are often aggrieved, rural populations in the UK and USA also have a strong sense that their way of life is neglected by urban-dwelling policymakers.